vinaychakravarthi/vinaychakravarthi.github.io/_news/announcement_1.md

 ---

-Our bachelors' students thesis work "Synthetic Data Augmentation via Stable Diffusion for Polyp Characterisation in Colon Capsule Endoscopy" has now been accepted at the SASHIMI@MICCAI 2026 workshop.
+Our bachelors' students thesis work "Synthetic Data Augmentation via Stable Diffusion for Polyp Characterisation in Colon Capsule Endoscopy" has been accepted to SASHIMI@MICCAI 2026.
 Congratulations Florentin Mustafa and Mohamed Wali-Wali.